 Partial Care Program Daily Schedule: What to Expect

-Our partial care program runs six days a week from 9 AM-5 PM during which you receive intensive, individually-tailored care.
+Our partial hospitalization program in New Jersey runs six days a week from 9 AM-5 PM during which you receive intensive, individually-tailored care.
 Nutritious meals are served for breakfast and lunch each day.

 The unique focuses of each day of the week cover mental, emotional, and spiritual health so that you can achieve inner healing and long-term sobriety.
 Here is what you can expect each day of the week: